Jimmy Essex: Life and career

+One of Adam's storylines saw a love triangle between Adam, Maxine Minniver (Nikki Sanderson) and Darcy Wilde (Aisling Jarrett-Gavin).
+In 2018, Adam was involved in a storyline where his behaviour got darker and was involved in a mystery storyline where Adam was seen being told to shoot someone in a flash forward episode; Essex enjoyed portraying the villainous side to the character.
+The plot eventually led to Adam being fatally shot by his father Glenn Donovan (Bob Cryer) in the episode originally broadcast on 23 May 2018.
+Adam's death was longlisted for "Best Exit" at the 2018 Inside Soap Awards.

-In 2019, Essex had new headshots taken by photographer Rory Lewis.
-Essex portrayed the role of Peter in the 2020 film A Dark Path.
+Essex portrayed Peter in the 2020 film A Dark Path.
 Essex was then part of the cast of the play GHBoy, which was due to be performed in December 2020 at Charing Cross Theatre.
 The play explored chemsex within the LGBTQ+ male community.
 Essex portrayed Robert Finch, a character who is grieving the death of his father whilst dealing with substance abuse and infidelity.
-Essex said that the character's "innocence" and "vulnerability" drew him into the role, and said that he related to the character's "journey", adding, "I've made choices based on things that I've wanted, and not maybe looked at who that may be hurting".
-Essex was happy to have the "challenge" of theatre, and said that he wanted to tell LGBTQ stories beyond the "coming out thing".
-Essex also expressed frustration at the lack of support given by the government towards the theatre industry during the COVID-19 pandemic in the United Kingdom, saying, "I think [the arts have] been quite neglected, it's really been pushed aside and treated as a second-class job".
+Essex said that the character's "innocence" and "vulnerability" drew him into the role, and said that he related to the character's journey.
+Essex also expressed frustration at the lack of support given by the government towards the theatre industry during the COVID-19 pandemic in the United Kingdom.
 In 2025, Essex was part of the short film Daddy Issues.

 Personal life

-Essex had a dog named Stevie as of 2017.
-Whilst working on Hollyoaks, Essex would often visit his colleagues Jessica Ellis (Tegan Lomax) and Andrew Hayden-Smith (DS Gavin Armstrong) with Stevie.
-Essex said that he and Ellis were good friends and that Ellis took him under her wing went he started working on the soap, and commented that they both like watching "rubbish TV" and documentaries.
-Essex has also described himself as a big "fantasy buff".
-Essex is also friends with fellow soap opera actor Jonny Labey.
-Essex has revealed that he often gets asked if he is related to Joey Essex, which he is not.
 In October 2017, Essex worked with his Hollyoaks colleagues Jarrett-Gavin, Maxwell and Wall to raise money for the charity Centrepoint as part of its Sleep Out event in Manchester, with the event including the actress and Essex reading a bedtime story.
 Essex said in 2017 that his favourite actor is James McAvoy.

 Essex is part of the LGBTQ+ community.
 Essex began dating musician Charles Simmons in 2013.
 Essex revealed in January 2019 that the couple had gotten engaged after Simmons had proposed to him with a diamond ring whilst the pair were on holiday in Sri Lanka.
-Essex' former Hollyoaks co-stars congratulated him on the news.
 Later in 2019, Essex and Simmons were featured in an episode of Trailblazers, an LGBTQ+ video miniseries created by Gay Times and Celebrity Cruises.
-Essex and Simmons discussed their love of food in one of the episodes, with Essex joking, "At breakfast we plan what we're going to have for lunch, and at lunch we plan what we're going to have for dinner".
 In 2020, it was reported that Essex and Simmons were married.